Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

 The column utility formats its input into multiple columns.
-The util
+It supports

 Determine the number of columns the input contains and create a

 table.
-This mode is enabled by option -t, --table and columns
+This mode is enabled with the -t, --table option.
+Output is

 Input is taken from file, or otherwise from standard input.
 Empty lines

-are ignored and all invalid multibyte sequences are encoded by x<hex>
+are ignored and all invalid multibyte sequences are encoded with the

 OPTIONS

-The argument columns for --table-* options is a comma separated list of
+The argument columns for --table-\* options is a comma separated list

-specify the last visible column.
-It's possible to use ranges like '1-5'
+visible column.
+It's possible to use ranges like '1-5' when addressing

 -J, --json